-Procedures for replacing power module:
+To replacing power module, follow the below procedure:

 - If UPS is supporting load on inverter or in ECO mode, verify that the UPS has enough capacity with remaining power modules to support the load while the intended power module is being replaced.
-If there are not enough remaining power modules to support the load then follow the procedures in Transfer from Normal Mode to Bypass Mode on page 72 before continuing.
-Otherwise, if there are enough remaining power modules to support the load then CONTRUMENT CONTRUCTION TO THE POWER TO THE - 2.
+If there are not enough remaining power modules to support the load then follow the procedures in Transfer from Normal Mode to Bypass Mode on page 89 before continuing.
+Otherwise, if there are enough remaining power modules to support the load then Continue to next steps with the UPS supporting load on inverter or in ECO mode. - 2.
 Move the ready switch of power module to the left.
 This puts the power module into an unready state. - 3.
-Remove the fixing screws on both sides after 2 minutes. - 4.
-Quickly and firmly pull the power module out 3 in. to 6 in.
-(77 mm to 153 mm) to disconnect it from its back-plane connection.
+Remove the fixing screws on both sides after two minutes. - 4.
+Quickly and firmly pull the power module out 3 to 6 inches to disconnect it from its back-plane connection.
 Then carefully remove the power module from the frame.

-NOTE: Power module is 35 Kg (77.2 lbs).
+NOTE: the weight of power module is 35 Kg.

 - 5. Carefully insert the new power module into the UPS frame.
-At the final 3 in. to 6 in.
-(77 mm to 153 mm) before the power module is fully inserted, quickly and firmly push the module into its back-plane connection.
+When the power module is 3 to 6 inches from being fully inserted, quickly and firmly push the module into its back-plane connection.
 Fasten the fixing screws on both sides of the power module. - 6.
 Move the ready switch of power module to the right.
-This puts the power module into a ready state. - 7.
-If the UPS is currently supporting load on inverter or in ECO mode, the power module will perform a power walk-in process before sharing load with other power-modules.
-Otherwise, if the UPS is offline or in a bypass state power on the UPS following the procedures in UPS Start-up Procedures on page 66 for single UPS operation or Operation Procedures for Parallel System on page 91 for parallel UPS operation.
+This puts the power module into a ready state.

+7. If the UPS is currently supporting load on inverter or in ECO mode, the power module will perform a power walkin process before sharing load with other power-modules.
+Otherwise, if the UPS is offline or in a bypass state power on the UPS following the procedures in Startup Procedures in Normal Mode on page 84 for single UPS operation or Operation Procedures for Parallel System on page 110 for parallel UPS operation.